Intel after Q4 2025 report: fundamental overview and INTC stock forecast for 2026

-About Intel Corp.
+About Intel Corporation

 In the same year, Intel held its initial public offering (IPO) on the NASDAQ under the ticker symbol INTC, becoming one of the first companies in the emerging technology sector.

-Image of Intel Corp. name
+Image of Intel Corporation name

 Risk Warning: the result of previous trading operations do not guarantee the same results in the future

-Image of Intel Corp. name
+Image of Intel Corporation name

 Challenging times for Intel: the dot-com bubble, the pandemic, and competitive struggles